 Each state has a law known as the "statute of limitations" that governs how long you have to file a wrongful death claim.
 This is critically important because if you wait to long to pursue a claim, the statute of limitations will bar your right to any recovery.

-In Kansas, most wrongful death claims must be filed within two years from the date of death.
+Kansas wrongful death claims must be filed within two years from the date of death.
 Under Missouri law, most wrongful death claims must be filed within three years from the date of death.
-There is an exception to medical malpractice cases.
-The statute of limitation in Missouri for those claims is two years.

-There are some exceptions, such as the discovery rule.
+There are some exceptions to these rules, and it is best to contact an attorney as soon as possible to avoid the running of the statute.
+One such exception is known as the "discovery rule".
 The discovery rule applies in cases in which the cause of death may not be immediately known.
 The statute of limitations would begin from the date that a reasonable person would have discovered the cause of death.
 It is best to speak with a lawyer as soon as possible after the death of a family member if you suspect errors, negligence, or other wrongdoing was the cause of your loved one’s death.

 2. Only Certain Parties May File a Wrongful Death Claim